rgambee/chronicle/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![Test & Publish](https://github.com/rgambee/chronicle/actions/workflows/publish.yml/badge.svg)](https://github.com/rgambee/chronicle/actions/workflows/publish.yml)

 Chronicle is a web app that helps you track how you allocate resources.
+**[Click here](https://rgambee.github.io/chronicle/) to see a demo you can play around with.**

+The demo is a static, read-only version of the app.
+To actually use the app for yourself, you must run it locally using the instructions in the section below.
+There are no plans to host the dynamic version publicly.

-My motivation for creating it was to track how I spend my time, hence the name, but it works equally well for tracking money.
+My motivation for creating Chronicle was to track how I spend my time, hence the name, but it works equally well for tracking money or other resources.

-Even though Chronicle is a web app that's used via a browser, it's intended to run locally and offline.
-There are no plans to host it publicly.

 ## Features